learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

-With the same amount of epochs, we were able to get a fairly similar validation accuracy of 89.67 (compared to 88.55 in obtained in the first model in this lab).
-Our test set accuracy went up from 75.8 to a staggering 80.225% though, without any other regularization technique.
+With the same amount of epochs, you were able to get a fairly similar validation accuracy of 89.67 (compared to 88.55 in obtained in the first model in this lab). your test set accuracy went up from 75.8 to a staggering 80.225% though, without any other regularization technique.
 You can still consider early stopping, L1, L2 and dropout here.
 It's clear that having more data has a strong impact on model performance!

 ## Additional Resources